wiyarmir/wiyarmir.github.io/_drafts/integrating_react_native_in_an_existing_application.md

 tags: react-native,android
 ---

-As a follow-up to my previous article, ["Writing an Android component for React Native"]()
+As I promised by the end of my previous article, ["Writing an Android component for React Native"](https://guillermoorellana.es/react-native/2016/06/12/writing-android-component-for-react-native.html), here is the second approach for React Native and native Android code to live together ~~in peace and harmony~~ and not blow apart.